S-Dey/Bash-Practice-Problems/README.md

 # LPU - INT301 Problems
 This repository contains the solutions of the list of problems given over here: https://goo.gl/9Bqoq5.

-You are welcome to put your own solutions over here.
+You are welcome to fork this repository and make any changes.